My Logbook: Patmos

 Q: Do cruise ships dock in Patmos?

 A: No, Patmos is a tender port.
 Ships anchor in the bay near Skala, and passengers are ferried ashore by small boats.
-Tender times vary; allow extra time.
+Tender times vary depending on weather and passenger volume; allow extra time for the crossing.

 Q: How do I visit the Cave of the Apocalypse?

-Q: Is the Monastery of St. John worth visiting?
+Q: Is the Monastery of St. John worth the entrance fee?

 Q: Is Patmos walkable from the port?

 A: Skala port village is flat and walkable.
 Main sites (Cave, Monastery, Chora) are uphill — steep but doable for fit travelers.
-Taxis readily available for €5-10 rides.
+Taxis readily available for €5-10 each way.
+Wheelchair users should note that Skala waterfront is accessible but the hill routes are not.

 Q: What should I wear?